top of page

 Dear beautiful, creative people

 You always had some crazy idea in mind?
-URGH! is your moment to make it happen.
+BTMFFFF is your moment to make it happen.

 Do you want to bring an installation or a performance to our event but your project requires financial assistance?
 Whether you want to dazzle people’s minds with deeper insights, show off your skills or just bring something that looks pretty, we welcome it all!
 If you have not already secretly started building your art, NOW is a good moment to do so.

-💰We have in total CHF 1500 to support artists.
-Let us have a chat, about what you need.
-The Verein might have some of the materials you need in our storage room.
+💰We have in total CHF 4000 to support artists.
+Let us have a chat about what you need.
+The Verein might have some of the materials you need in storage.

 Any doubts and questions?
 Please contact us with your ideas…and we will see how we can make it happen!